kushaldsouza/react.container/README.md

 # react-container

-A flexible react-container is a reusable react component, build with ES2015.
+A flexible and reusable react component, build with ES2015.

 ## Installation